-Q: Why hasn’t the City closed all of their facilities or stopped programming?
+Q: Has the City closed all of their facilities or stopped programming?

 Q: Why hasn’t the City closed any parks?

 Q: Is Playschool open?

 A: No. Effective, March 24, 2020 the Playschool program was cancelled for the remainder of the school year ending May 7th.
-Registration is now being accepted for the fall session that begins August 24, 2020.
 Customers will be prorated for the 2019-2020 school year.